Social Security Administration (SSA) Data for

 The Social Security Administration (SSA) is responsible for the Nation’s two primary federal disability programs: Social Security Disability Insurance and Supplemental Security Income (SSI).
-Our disability workload has grown significantly and so has the use of the online disability application for Social Security Disability Insurance benefits.
+Our disability insurance workload has grown significantly and so has the use of the online disability application for Social Security Disability Insurance benefits.

-The dataset includes monthly data at the national level from FY 2012 and onward for disability insurance applications filed via the Internet.
+The dataset includes monthly data at the national level for fiscal year 2012 and onward for disability insurance applications filed via the Internet.
 It does not include applications filed online for SSI disability, which was first available to the public in 2017.
-It also includes disability insurance applications submitted by all other channels (i.e., telephone, in person through a local SSA field office, or by mail) that could have been filed via the Internet because they met the criteria for applying online.
+It also includes disability insurance applications submitted by all other channels (i.e., telephone, in person through a local SSA field office, or by mail) which could have been filed via the Internet because they met the criteria for applying online.

 SSA administers two different programs which pay disability benefits: Social Security Disability Insurance benefits (SSDI), and Supplemental Security Income (SSI).
-The disability standard for SSDI and SSI benefits are the same except for issues of blindness and for SSI Disabled Child benefits (SSI DC).
-Eligibility for disability benefits for both programs administered by SSA has two sets of eligibility criteria, namely disability and non-disability criteria.
+The disability standard for SSDI and SSI benefits are the same except for issues of blindness or SSI Disabled Child benefits (SSI DC).
+Eligibility for disability benefits for both programs administered by SSA have two sets of criteria, namely disability and non-disability criteria.
 A favorable finding is required for both disability and non-disability criteria in order for benefits to be awarded.

-Pursuant to statute, claims for disability benefits are usually sent by SSA to a state agency which, following SSA rules and guidelines, makes the determination for SSA as to whether or not a claimant meets the disability criteria.
+Pursuant to statute, claims for disability benefits are usually sent by the SSA to a state agency which, following SSA rules and guidelines, makes the determination for the SSA as to whether or not a claimant meets the disability criteria.

-The state agencies’ primary responsibility is to make determinations for SSA on the issue of disability for claims filed by residents of the state or similar entity.
-However, states with heavy workloads might transfer cases to other state agencies or to a federal component, and states with available capacity may receive transferred cases from other state agencies.
+The state agencies’ primary responsibility is to make determinations for the SSA on the issue of disability for claims filed by residents of the state or similar entity.
+However, states with heavy workloads might transfer cases to other state agencies or to a federal component and states with available capacity may receive transferred cases from other state agencies.